myAccount maintenance

 Information in the register includes:

-• title of contracts
+• title of contract

 • scope of contract